mikarinneoracle/virus-scanning-on-OKE-with-autoscaler/README.md

 ### Create OCIR for Function

-- In Cloud UI create Container registry <code>scanning-writeq</code> for the Function created in the next step
+- In Cloud UI create Container registry <code>scanning-writeq</code> for the function created in the next step

-### Create Function
+### Create Function for Object Storage emitted Events

+This function <code>scanning-writeq</code> will ingest the events emitted by the object storage bucket <code>scanning-ms</code> when file(s) are uploaded to the bucket and then the function will write the file to OCI Queue <code>scanning</code> for OKE Jobs to process with virus scan.

 - In Cloud UI create Application <code>scanning</code>